 Conclusion

-Sustainable farming practices are changing agriculture by promoting eco-friendly methods like soil conservation, water management, and pest control.
-Techniques like no-till farming, cover cropping, and drip irrigation improve soil health and save water.
-Using renewable energy like solar and wind power helps reduce costs and environmental impact.
-By adopting these practices, farmers can grow more food, manage resources better, and help create a healthier planet for future generations.
+Sustainable farming practices are changing agriculture by encouraging environmentally friendly practices like pest control, water management, and soil conservation.
+No-till farming, cover cropping, and drip irrigation are some of the best ways to keep soil healthy and save water.
+Using renewable energy sources like wind and solar power can help lower costs and harm the environment less.
+Farmers can grow more food, use resources better, and help make the world a healthier place for future generations by following these steps.